robincornett/scriptless-social-sharing/README.md

 ## Changelog

+### 1.2.1
+* fixed: pinterest button is now protected from an overzealous pinit script

 ### 1.2.0
 * added: setting to disable buttons on an individual post basis
 * fixed: use repository language packs